 Ontrack’s EasyRecovery, on the other hand, is primarily an Internet-based solution for data recovery, although a disk version is available.
 The software can be downloaded from Ontrack’s Web site and must then be copied to a DOS boot disk.
 Again, the files are coded according to recoverability and can then be stored elsewhere until your hard drive has been repaired.
 The obvious beauty of this is that you don’t have to go out and purchase a product, and you can do your data recovery from the Net.
 The drawback is that if your machine won’t boot up, you won’t be able to access EasyRecovery.

 Neither of these products needs to be installed prior to the recovery process, and neither will attempt to repair your damaged drive, a process that often decreases your chances for successful data recovery.
 Knowledge of DOS, a rarity in this Windows-oriented world, is the biggest requirement for utilizing these programs.

-Yan Phillips, author of astronomy focused NYAA Starfest (www.nyaa-starfest.com) is an EasyRecovery user, and he loves it:
+Kate Wilson, author of fashion-focused Blondette.com is an EasyRecovery user, and she loves it:

 You may be one of those entrepreneurs who diligently performs hard-drive backups every week, but what about the data you generate between backups?
 One option is GoBack ($69.95 street) from WildFile .
 Not a backup or restore program, Go Back essentially lets you go back in time to a point when your hard drive worked.
 Capable of going back as far as a week to retrieve or restore files to the way they were before an error occurred, Go Back can be a miracle worker if, say, your hard drive crashes or you accidentally overwrite a document.
 If that’s the case, you simply tell your computer to go back in time.